ctuning/ck-math/package/lib-armcl-cpu-master/README.md

  $ ck install package:lib-armcl-opencl-master

-You can also install a specific sub-branch as following:
+You can also install a specific sub-branch as follows:
  $ ck install package:lib-armcl-opencl-master (--env.PACKAGE_GIT_CHECKOUT=your_branch --extra_version=-your_branch)

 This will create a new env entry without conflicting with the already installed master entry.